jinsongwei/xv6-public/README.md

     Lab2 warm up:

     1. How to use thread_create, look up the test files.
-    2. synchronization -- create a user program to implement game frisbee.
+    2. synchronization -- create a user program to implement game frisbee (Create serveral threads, they will play throwing and catching a frisbee game.
+Frisbee is a global variable, so it needs a lock to be protected in critical section.
+Who gets the lock means who gets the frisbee and releasing the lock means that thread are throwing the frisbee.
+There will be one of others will catch frisbee.
+Implement this scenario ).
     3. page table -- know how exec() works (you will be asked in walkthrough doc for lab2)